VittorioMorellini/Portfolio/README.md

 Deployed on Vercel at the url: http://portfolio-vittoriomorellini.vercel.com

 ## Getting Started
+This project is built using yarn package manager.

 First you have to clone the repository, after run the development server: